Tailscale Tunnel Setup Guide

 ⚠️ Critical Limitation: No Wildcard DNS Support

-Tailscale does not support wildcard DNS routing.
-This means patterns like *.k8s.dog-pence.ts.net will NOT work.
+Tailscale Funnel does not support wildcard DNS routing.
+This means patterns like *.k8s.dog-pence.ts.net will NOT work for public internet access.

 Throughout this document we use the tailscale domain dog-pence.ts.net as an example.
 You get your own domain in the form <something>.ts.net when signing up to Tailscale.